jones58/personal-knowledge-wiki/Javascript/Javascript notes.md

 };
 ```

-can be simplified further - since no function body and only a return value we can omit the keyword return and brackets.
+can be simplified further - since no function body and only a return value we can omit the keyword return and brackets cos return is implicit in arrow function.

 ```js
 const myFunc = () => "value";